 - ½ lime, juice

-- 4 tbs of Organic Canned Coconut Milk, use cream from the top of the can
+- 4 tablespoons of coconut milk, use cream from the top of a can of refrigerated full-fat coconut milk

 - Rinse chicken and remove skin.
 With a sharp knife, make 2 deep incisions in each drumstick and cut tendon on drumstick.